meel-ayush/SmartBites/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](LICENSE).

-*In short: You are free to use, modify, and distribute this software, but it comes with no warranties.
-Do whatever you want with it, just keep the original copyright notice!*
+*In short: You are free to download, modify, and use this code privately for local learning or school projects.
+However, if you share this project or any modifications publicly, you must give clear credit to the original author.
+You are strictly prohibited from using this project, its code, or its concepts for commercial purposes, generating revenue, or business operations without explicit written permission.*

 ---